International Land Use Study Centre (ILUSC)

 The LUNZ hub is an innovative research initiative that will help drive the transformation of UK land use needed to achieve net zero by 2050.

-A unique collaboration between the UK Research Councils, Defra, DESNA, and the devolved administrations, the hub brings together 34 leading organisations to provide confident evidence to policy on credible ways to achieve net zero in the agriculture, land use and soils arenas.
-Co-led by ILUSC Director Professor Lee-Ann Sutherland and Professor Heiko Balzter, Director of the Institute for Environmental Futures at Leicester University, the hub was established in November 2023, and will run until March 2027.
+A unique collaboration between the UK Research Councils, Defra, DESNZ, and the devolved administrations.
+The hub brings together 34 leading organisations.
+Providing confident evidence to policy on credible ways to achieve net zero in the agriculture, land use and soils arenas.
+Co-led by ILUSC Director Professor Lee-Ann Sutherland and Professor Heiko Balzter, Director of the Institute for Environmental Futures at Leicester University.
+The hub was established in November 2023, and will run until March 2027.